-There are a variety of procedures and agencies in every state that a victim of domestic abuse can use to get immediate protection from his or her abuser.
-These remedies -- a restraining order, for example -- are obtained through the criminal justice system.
+There are a variety of procedures and agencies that a domestic abuse survivor can utilize to get immediate protection from an abuser.
+Many remedies—a restraining order, for example—are obtained through the criminal justice system.
 The first contact during or after a domestic violence incident should be a law enforcement agency, or an organization such as:

-During a marriage, the spouses' money and property are typically treated as jointly owned.
-This means that neither spouse is entitled to it in favor of the other spouse.
+During a marriage, the spouses' money and property are typically treated as jointly-owned.
+This means that neither spouse is entitled to jointly-owned property in favor of the other spouse.
 So, even after a domestic violence incident, it could be difficult for a court to enforce a jury verdict if there is no way to "take" the money from one spouse and "give" it to another.
-Therefore, a divorce is likely necessary to enforce any kind of damage award for domestic violence between spouses.
+Inititation of divorce proceedings is likely necessary to enforce any kind of damages award for domestic violence between spouses.

 A victim of domestic abuse (the plaintiff) may be able to file a number of different types of civil claims against the abuser (the defendant), including the intentional torts of assault (and/or battery) and intentional infliction of emotional distress.

-If the physical harm caused by the abuse is severe, then physical pain and suffering damages under a civil battery theory could be high.
-Assault and intentional infliction of emotional distress are theories that, by their nature, do not involve physical contact.
-However, the emotional pain and suffering a domestic abuse survivor goes through can be significant even when the physical harm is "limited" to bruises, for example.
-Adding to this is the fact that many cases of domestic violence will involve abuse that went on for months or years.
+If the physical harm caused by the abuse is severe, then the physical pain and suffering component of a civil assault and battery claim could be significant.
+Assault (without battery) and intentional infliction of emotional distress are theories that, by their nature, do not involve physical contact.
+However, the emotional pain and suffering a domestic abuse survivor goes through can be significant even when the physical harm is "limited" to bruises.
+Add to this is the fact that many cases of domestic violence will involve abuse that went on for months or years.
 A plaintiff's lawsuit does not need to be limited to one act of abuse, and the damages awarded can be based on the cumulative effect, both emotional and physical, of long-term abuse.